15 Best Exercises to Do at Home for Stronger Glutes and a Bigger Butt

 - Pick 4-6 exercises from the list below

 - Do a butt workout at least 3 times a week

-Great starting exercise – the Bridge will not only work your glutes but also your back and abs.
+The Bridge is a great starting exercise.
+It will work your glutes,back and abs.
 Working on core stabilization and glute strength might even help relieve some back pain.
-Add a resistance band around your knees to make the exercise harder or choose other variations below.
+Add a resistance band around your knees to make the exercise harder, or choose other variations below.
 Make sure to check these exercise mistakes before your start.

 2. Single Leg Bridge

 The Single Leg Bridge is a more challenging variation of the Bridge.

 Lie on your back with your knees bent.
 Extend one leg.
 Push up with the heel of the other leg to lift yourself off the floor.
 Keep your hips level.
 If you don’t feel this in your glutes, try this: bend the extended leg and place that foot on the knee of your bottom leg.
 Repeat with the other leg.

 The Banded Butterfly Bridge requires good hip stability.
 It also is an excellent warm-up exercise for other workouts.

 How to do a Banded Butterfly Bridge:

 Put a resistance band around your thighs.
 Lie on your back with your knees bent.
 Lift your butt.
 Let your knees fall open like a butterfly flapping its wings.
 Lower your hips back towards the ground, but make sure they’re not touching it.